flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AssociateTagOptionWithResource
-### Associate the specified TagOption with the specified portfolio or product.
+> Associate the specified TagOption with the specified portfolio or product.<br/>

 #### Input Parameters
 * `Action` - _required_